Gaya/gaya.pizza/blog/contents/articles/moving-gaya-design-to-gaya-ninja-blog/index.md

 design and am not professionally a designer.
 It was time to make a move to a different domain and operate on a new name.

 I am very proud to introduce to you: Gaya Ninja Blog.

+<span class="more"></span>

+##My branding needed a change
+Ever since my blog took off I felt like I was stuck with the name I once choose to host my blog on.
+Even before it was a blog I kind of struggled with the name.
+It's one I made up a long time ago when I started getting into web design.